campbell000/blog/content/articles/why-start-a-blog-in-2020.md

 All good guesses, but no. **It was an NFL game**.

 If I'm small, independent content creator on twitch, then *how the hell* am I supposed to get any visibility when Twitch has the *freaking NFL* on their homepage?
-Do we honestly believe that the NFL started a normal account and earnestly worked their way to popularity like the rest of us?
-Or, is it possible that money exchanged hands to ensure that the NFL account was given prime real estate on the site at the expense of smaller accounts that don't have that kind of money?

 When a handful of companies control how content and information get consumed for the majority of the population, then the playing field becomes ripe for exploitation and manipulation by the biggest voices.
 The end result is that the biggest brands get seen and heard, while the smaller, independent voices get silenced and buried.